 Kenya's flower sector is mainly dominated by players in the private sector.
 While the government may play a considerable role in the floriculture industry in the country, the vast majority of the stakeholders are from the private sector.

-From the breeding companies to the growers and logistics handlers and exporters, Kenya's flower value chain is largely dominated by investors that have no direct affiliation with the government.
+From the breeding companies to the growers, logistics handlers, and exporters, Kenya's flower value chain is largely dominated by investors without direct affiliation with the government.
 However, the government has been key in coming up with policies that govern the workings of the flower industry in Kenya.

 What Makes Kenya Such a Success Story in Floriculture?